cuhk-haosun/doc-cluster-cookie/README.md

    or restart your terminal session.

 ## Using Conda
-After installation, you can use Conda to manage software environments:
+After installation, you can use Conda to manage software environments, for example:

 1. **Create a new environment**:
    ```bash